CodyNinja1/TMIBruteforceGUI/README.md

 Huge thanks to Shweetz, Sai-Moen, and Stuntlover for actively working on this project!

-We are actively trying to improve the tool in any way we can, whether it is:
+We are actively trying to improve the tool in any way we can, whether it's adding new scripts, fixing bugs etc
- - Adding a new script
- - Fixing bugs etc

-If you have any suggestions feel free to make a pull request or open an issue if you are having trouble with something
+If you have any suggestions feel free to make a pull request or open an issue

 ### Custom Scripts currently supported
 - Speed